gilbarbara/react-joyride/README.md

 - `autorun` {boolean} - Starts the tour with the first tooltip opened.

+### this.refs.joyride.stop()

+Call this method to stop/pause the tour.

 ### this.refs.joyride.reset(restart)

-Call this method to reset the tour
+Call this method to reset the tour iteration back to 0

 - `restart` {boolean} - Starts the new tour right away